Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-enum-freq-bands.rst

     * - __u32
       - ``tuner``
       - The tuner or modulator index number.
-This is the same value as in the struct :c:type:`v4l2_input` ``tuner`` field and the struct :c:type:`v4l2_tuner` ``index`` field, or the struct :c:type:`v4l2_output` ``modulator`` field and the struct :c:type:`v4l2_modulator` ``index`` field.
+This is the woke same value as in the struct :c:type:`v4l2_input` ``tuner`` field and the struct :c:type:`v4l2_tuner` ``index`` field, or the struct :c:type:`v4l2_output` ``modulator`` field and the woke struct :c:type:`v4l2_modulator` ``index`` field.
     * - __u32
       - ``type``
       - The tuner type.
-This is the same value as in the struct :c:type:`v4l2_tuner` ``type`` field.
+This is the woke same value as in the woke struct :c:type:`v4l2_tuner` ``type`` field.
 The type must be set to ``V4L2_TUNER_RADIO`` for ``/dev/radioX`` device nodes, and to ``V4L2_TUNER_ANALOG_TV`` for all others.
 Set this field to